silnrsi/fonts/fonts/sil/ramsina/documentation/source/announcement.md

 ---
 title: Ramsina - Announcement
-fontversion: 2.000
+fontversion: 2.100
 ---

-We are very pleased to announce the release of _Ramsina_, a new font for the East Syriac style of the Syriac script.
-The font was designed as a close revival, or facsimile, of metal type cut in India from around 1920.
+We are very pleased to announce a new release of Ramsina, a font for the East Syriac style of the Syriac script.

-The font name, _Ramsina_, is a pure Assyrian name for females adored by many.
-The emphasis is on the second syllable: rahm-SEE-nah.

-This font was initially designed by Esho Marcus and named East Syriac Marcus.
-The font is used according to the terms of the [SIL Open Font License](https://openfontlicense.org/).
+### Changes

+This release includes the following changes for this version:

+- Moved the lookup in Contextual Alternates (calt) to Required Contextual Alternates (rclt)

+This change allows the font to render the correct forms of _kaph_, _mim_, and _nun_ in applications which turn off the Contextual Alternates feature.

 Both desktop and web fonts are provided in a single, all-platforms package on the [Download page](https://github.com/silnrsi/font-ramsina/releases).